kabarton62/cybersec-tools-II/sqli/exercise1.md

 Demonstrate SQLi attacks using both strings, **"**' OR 1=1;#**"** and **"**' OR 1=1;-- **"**.

-> Capture a screenshot of both SQLi attacks against the login page.
+> :anger: Capture a screenshot of both SQLi attacks against the login page.